Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-We shall now prove~\cite{PB02} that the post-Newtonian expansion can be \emph{indefinitely} iterated without divergences.
+We shall now prove that the post-Newtonian expansion can be \emph{indefinitely} iterated without divergences.
 Like in Eq.~\eqref{HLab} we denote by means of an overline the formal (infinite) post-Newtonian expansion of the field inside the source's near-zone.
-The general structure of the post-Newtonian expansion is denoted (skipping the space-time indices $\alpha\beta$) as
+The general structure of the post-Newtonian expansion is denoted as

 The $m$-th post-Newtonian coefficient is naturally the factor of the $m$-th power of $1/c$.
-However, we know from restoring the factors $c$'s in Theorem~\ref{th:NZstruct} [see Eq.~\eqref{hnNZ}], that the post-Newtonian expansion also involves powers of the logarithm of $c$; these are included for convenience here into the definition of the coefficients $\overline{h}_{m}$.\epubtkFootnote{For this argument we assume the validity of the matching equation \eqref{matchingeq} and that the post-\emph{Minkowskian} series over $n=1,\dots,\infty$ in Eq.~\eqref{hnNZ} has been formally summed up.} For the stress-energy pseudo-tensor appearing in Eq.~\eqref{HLab} we have the same type of expansion,
+However, we know from restoring the factors $c$'s in Theorem \ref{th:NZstruct} [see Eq.~\eqref{hnNZ}], that the post-Newtonian expansion also involves powers of the logarithm of $c$; these are included for convenience here into the definition of the coefficients $\mathop{\overline{h}}_{m}\!\!\!\!{}\ab$.\footnote{For this argument we assume the validity of the matching equation \eqref{matchingeq} and that the post-\emph{Minkowskian} series over $n=1,\cdots,+\infty$ in Eq.~\eqref{hnNZ} has been formally summed up.} For the stress-energy pseudo-tensor appearing in Eq.~\eqref{HLab} we have the same type of expansion,

-Note that the expansion starts with a term of order $c^2$ corresponding to the rest mass-energy ($\overline{\tau}$ has the dimension of an energy density).
-As usual we shall understand the infinite sums such as \eqref{hPNgen}\,--\,\eqref{tauPNgen} in the sense of \emph{formal} series, i.e., merely as an ordered collection of coefficients.
-Because of our consideration of regular extended matter distributions the post-Newtonian coefficients are smooth functions of space-time, i.e., $\overline{h}_{m}({\mathbf x},t)\in C^\infty(\mathbb{R}^4)$.
+with the expansion starting with a term of order $c^2$ corresponding to the rest mass-energy ($\overline{\tau}\ab$ has the dimension of an energy density).
+As usual we shall understand the infinite sums such as \eqref{hPNgen}--\eqref{tauPNgen} in the sense of \emph{formal} series, i.e., merely as an ordered collection of PN coefficients.
+Because of our consideration of regular extended matter distributions the post-Newtonian coefficients are smooth functions of space-time, i.e., $\mathop{\overline{h}}_{m}\!\!\!\!{}\ab({\mathbf x},t)\in C^\infty(\mathbb{R}^4)$.

-Inserting the post-Newtonian ansatz \eqref{hPNgen} into the harmonic-coordinates Einstein field equation \eqref{harmcond}\,--\,\eqref{EFE} and equating together the powers of $1/c$, results is an infinite set of Poisson-type equations ($\forall m\geqslant 2$),
+Inserting the post-Newtonian ansatz \eqref{hPNgen} into the harmonic-coordinates Einstein field equation \eqref{harmcond}--\eqref{EFE} and equating together the powers of $1/c$, results is an infinite set of Poisson-type equations ($\forall m\geqslant 2$),